ADD CONDITION

 Can Sterile Water for Injection be used during pregnancy?

-What should you do with any unused portion of Sterile Water for Injection?
+What should I do with unused portions of Sterile Water for Injection?

-The unused portion of the vial should be discarded, as it is supplied in single-dose containers with no preservatives added.
+Any unused portion of the vial should be discarded, as it is for single-dose use only.

 Packaging Info